High NAV, Low NAV – What Every Investor Should Know

 Does a High NAV Mean Better Returns?

-On the other hand, some investors avoid mutual funds with high NAVs, assuming they are too expensive.
-But NAV alone does not determine a fund’s potential.
-The highest NAV mutual fund has often been in the market for a long time and has grown in value over the years.
+Some investors avoid funds with high NAVs, thinking they are ‘too expensive’.
+But this is not correct.
+A high NAV simply indicates that the fund has been in the market longer and has grown in value over time.

 Should You Invest in a Low NAV Mutual Fund?

-Investing in mutual funds should always align with your financial goals rather than focusing solely on NAV.
-It does not determine its success alone.
-Many investors look for a low NAV mutual funds list, assuming they are getting a better deal.
-But this approach can be misleading.
+Investing in a mutual fund should always align with your financial goals, not just the NAV.
+Many investors search for a low NAV mutual funds list, thinking they are getting a better deal, but this can be misleading.

-Need urgent cash without selling off your mutual funds holdings?
-Apply for a Fibe Loan Against Mutual Funds and get cash up to ₹10 lakhs.
-You can pay only interest for what you use and enjoy 0 foreclosure charges.
+Need urgent cash without selling your mutual funds?
+Apply for a Fibe Loan Against Mutual Funds and get instant access to up to ₹10 lakhs.
+Pay only for what you use and enjoy 0 foreclosure charges.
 Download the Fibe App today!

 FAQs on Low or High NAV